 I often find myself at the end of the day looking at what I’ve eaten and there’s usually a few things I need – more protein, and more greens.
 For that reason, I’ve developed a lot of ways to quickly whip something up that has greens & beans.
 I’ll make some kind of lentil or bean dish and pour it over spinach, mix kale with baked sweet potatoes & roasted chickpeas, or I’ll throw together a little spinach salad like this one!

-Types of Leafy Greens
+Types Of Leafy Greens

 - Spinach